 Well, if your husband is brave he could volunteer to be hooked up to a labour simulator like this guy did:

 And while many have tried to explain the feeling of contractions, it’s different for everyone, and everyone has different pain thresholds.
 But think of when you get a cramp in your foot or your calf, the sudden onset of pain like a rubber band snapping at you, but imagine this feeling in your entire body and continuing off and on every couple of minutes for hours and hours AND hours – some women can be in labour for up to 36 HOURS.
 And that’s not even the whole pushing the baby out business and let’s not even get started on if you need an episiotomy…

 But what of the nine months leading up to game day?

 For the guys, they get the news and then have nine months until any real action begins for them.
 For us, as soon as we see the double line on that pregnancy test, it’s on like Donkey Kong.
 We feel a sudden internal shift, granted some more than others, but it’s always there in the back of our mind every single day.

-As humans we spend a significant portion of our day thinking about food – and when you’re pregnant this dramatically increases.
-Suddenly you go from a well-balanced three meals a day to thinking about food pretty much 24/7 – you’re a constant internal battle between feeling deathly ill/nauseas (depending on your personal experience) and so hungry you might drop dead if you don’t get food right this second.
+As humans, we spend a significant portion of our day thinking about food – and when you’re pregnant this dramatically increases.
+Suddenly you go from a well-balanced three meals a day to thinking about food pretty much 24/7.
+There’s a constant internal battle between feeling deathly ill/nauseous (depending on your personal experience) and so hungry you might drop dead if you don’t get food right this second.

-And you suddenly find yourself flying through the busy life you always had, juggling work and a social life, and this life changing experience – all while feeling exhausted 24/7 and without a glass of wine to come home to after a tough day in the office, or having to sit through a colleagues leaving do stone cold sober and sipping on soda water.
+You suddenly find yourself flying through the busy life you always had, juggling work and a social life, and this life-changing experience – all while feeling exhausted 24/7 without a glass of wine to come home to after a tough day.
+Or having to sit through a colleague’s leaving do stone-cold sober and sipping on soda water.